xazab/js-dash-sdk-1/CONTRIBUTING.md

 #### Issues

-* Demonstrating the issue by creating a JSFiddle (you can inherit Dash SDK from unpkg) is definitely welcome.
+* Demonstrating the issue by creating a JSFiddle (you can inherit Xazab SDK from unpkg) is definitely welcome.
 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a comprehensive description of the suggested enhancement** in as much detail as possible. (a template is automatically generated for you when creating an issue / pr)
 * (If applicable) **Provide specific examples to demonstrate the steps**.